 Fortunately, the cloudy natural lens in your eye can be safely removed and replaced with a man-made lens with specific focusing power for your individual needs.

-To find out if you qualify for cataract surgery, call the experienced Birmingham eye surgeons of Alabama Vision Center, and schedule a consultation.
+To find out if you qualify for cataract surgery, call the experienced Birmingham area eye surgeons of Alabama Vision Center, and schedule a consultation.

 If you’re experiencing any of the following symptoms, you may have cataracts, and could potentially benefit from life-changing cataract surgery: